Fashionable goodies of the last festivals are available HERE

 Can workshops be cancelled or exchanged for another workshop?

 If you want to cancel your workshop booking, there is a cancellation policy to consider.
 Cancellations from your side can only be accepted up to 14 days before the first workshop starts.
 Please note that we charge 50 euro cancellation fee.
-If you cancel later, the workshop fee(s) will not be refunded and will be demanded.
-If you want to change workshops, please contact the Workshop Office or talk to our team at the Workshop Office.
+If you cancel later, your workshop fee(s) will not be refunded and will be demanded.
+If you want to change workshops, please contact the Workshop Office.

-Parents, who attend workshops and appreciate having their children in close proximity and good care during their booked workshops, are welcome to make use of our childcare.
-Thanks to the support of AK Wien, we are able to offer it free of charge!
-We kindly ask you to register the need for child care in early enough – ideally in the course of your workshop booking, but not later than three days before the date via email@example.com.
+Parents who attend workshops and appreciate having their children close to them and in good care during their booked classes, are welcome to make use of our childcare.
+Your child needs to be at least three years old.
+Thanks to the support of the AK Wien, we are able to offer it free of charge!
+We kindly ask you to register the need for childcare early enough – ideally in the course of your booking, but not later than three days before your workshops starts via firstname.lastname@example.org.
 Spots are limited!

-How much does it cost to rent a bike at the Arsenal?
+How much does it cost to rent a bike at Arsenal?

-It is possible to rent ImPulsTanz Bikes at a fee of 8 euro per calendar day or 40 euro per week.
-The ImPulsTanz Bikes are very popular, don’t wait too long.
+It is possible to rent ImPulsTanz bikes at a fee of 8 euro per day or 40 euro per week (subject to alteration of prices).
+The ImPulsTanz bikes are very popular, don’t wait too long!

 During the entire festival, there will be access to a cafeteria at Arsenal.
-You can buy cool drinks, coffee, snacks and changing dishes from our Maître de Plaisir francophil.
+You can buy cool drinks, coffee, snacks and daily dishes from our Maître de Plaisir francophil.

-There is free WiFi available around the cafeteria.
+There will be free WiFi available around the cafeteria.

 How do I get to Arsenal?